A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Results

-Turning now to the application of our method to the energy conditions for the RSET in the Hartle-Hawking state.
-One could examine energy conditions by considering the RSET projected onto timelike geodesics.
-However, the RSET projected onto circular and radial geodesics depends on the renormalization lenghtscale $\ell$ and so is not physically meaningful.
-Contrariwise, the energy density along the null circular geodesic at $r=3M$ is invariant under the change of arbitrary lengthscale and so is physically meaningful to consider.
-Below we give the energy density for some sample field masses
+Turning, finally, to the application of our method to the investigation of the energy conditions applied to the RSET in the Hartle-Hawking state.
+In one approach to this investigation, one could try to examine energy conditions by considering the sign of the RSET measured by a local observer, that is, by considering the RSET projected onto a timelike trajectory.
+However, in general there is a problem with this approach in that the RSET usually depends on the renormalization lengthscale $\ell$ and so it is possible that one could have either sign for the locally measured RSET depending on what choice is made for this lengthscale.
+Hence, this approach cannot be physically meaningful.

-where $a$ is arbitrary.
-Except where the magnitude of the coupling is extremely large (the semi-classical perturbations are no longer small for such large couplings), the energy density is positive and we find no evidence the Null Energy Condition is violated, contrary to the conclusion for a massless, minimally coupled field in the Unruh state \cite{LeviOri:2016}.
-A dash of caution is required here since there is significant cancellation in the components of the stress energy tensor in the expression for $T_{\textrm{null}}$.
-One might need to calculate the RSET to higher accuracy to properly resolve these cancellations.
+On the contrary, by a serendipitous cancellation of terms that depend on $\ell$, the energy density along the null circular geodesic at $r=3M$ is independent of the renormalization lengthscale and so is physically meaningful.
+Applying our method for a range of field masses, we find that, except where the coupling is extremely negative (the semi-classical perturbations are no longer small for such large couplings), the energy density is positive and we find no evidence the Null Energy Condition is violated.
+This is in contrast to the conclusion for a massless, minimally coupled field in the Unruh state \cite{LeviOri:2016}.
+Below we give the energy density for some sample field masses:

-In conclusion, we have presented a very efficient mode-sum regularization prescription for computing the RSET on static, spherically symmetric black hole spacetimes.
-We prove the efficiency of the method by computing the RSET in Schwarzschild spacetime for a scalar field with arbitrary mass and coupling.
-We use these results to compute the backreaction on the classical Schwarzschild black hole and to investigate the energy conditions measured along various geodesics.
-Furthermore, we show how to express the RSET in Schwarzschild completely in terms of known functions by explicitly giving the Euclidean Green function in terms of confluent Heun functions.
-In effect, what is presented is an ``off-the-shelf'' efficient prescription for computing the RSET that requires minimal numerical endeavour.
-For future work, we hope to be able to relax some of the symmetry assumptions to broaden the scheme's applicability.